Caroline LongstaffeMarkets in Provence and Cote d'AzurTaste

 Lourmarin on Fridays

-Early on Friday morning, around when the clock chimes eight, the sound of clanking metal posts gently peppers the air.
-White vans fill the car park outside my door, and market stalls spring up in Lourmarin’s Place Henri Barthélémy spilling out along the streets.
+Early on Friday morning, when the clock chimes eight, the sound of clanking metal posts gently peppers the air.
+White vans fill the car park outside my door, and market stalls spring up in Lourmarin’s Place Henri Barthélémy, spilling out along the streets.
 Friday is market day in Lourmarin, and as I grab my basket, no matter how many times I’ve ambled through its’ stalls, I wonder, ‘what might I find today?’

 Discover Caroline’s Shutters and Sunflowers stroll through this dynamic weekly market in the Luberon.
 Her beautiful photos guide you on a visual shopping trip to some of the best market stalls for produce, local cheese, pottery and fabric.
 All that before a coffee stop.